lsst-sitcom/sitcomtn-137/index.md

 collection = '<path to collection>'
 ```

 The collection will be the output collection defined in the `pipetask` command; in this case, that output collection would be `u/$USER/cell_coadds/<run name>` (replacing `&USER` with the appropriate username).
-The run name will encode the time the collection was generated and will have the format `YYYYMMDDTHHMinMinSSZ`.
+The run name will encode the time the collection was generated and will have the format `YYYYMMDDTHHMMSSZ`.

 Now objects from the butler can be called.
-For instance, this notebook will refer to `coadd` and `warp` objects as the following objects (though the exact parameters may change):
+For instance, this technote will refer to `coadd` and `warp` objects as the following objects (though the exact parameters may change):

 ```{code-block} python
 coadd = butler.get('deepCoaddCell',